NikolaiT/uncaptcha3/README.md

 ### Introduction

+This repository uses the research work from the authors of [uncaptcha2](https://github.com/ecthros/uncaptcha2).

+The original scientific paper [can be found here](https://uncaptcha.cs.umd.edu/papers/uncaptcha_woot17.pdf).

-This repository uses the idea of [uncaptcha2](https://github.com/ecthros/uncaptcha2) to solve Google's Audio ReCaptcha with Google's own Speech-to-Text API.
+The authors propose a method to solves Google's Audio ReCaptcha with Google's own Speech-to-Text API.

-Yes you read that correctly: **It is possible to solve Google's Audio version of ReCaptcha v2 with Google's own [Speech-to-Text API](https://cloud.google.com/speech-to-text).**
+Yes you read that correctly: **It is possible to solve the Audio version of ReCaptcha v2 with Google's own [Speech-to-Text API](https://cloud.google.com/speech-to-text).**

-Since the release of [uncaptcha2](https://github.com/ecthros/uncaptcha2) is from **Janunary 18, 2019**, the Proof of Concept code does not work anymore (as the authors predicted correctly)
+Since the release of [uncaptcha2](https://github.com/ecthros/uncaptcha2) is from **Janunary 18, 2019**, the Proof of Concept code does not work anymore (as the authors predicted correctly).

 This repository attempts to keep the proof of concept up to date and working.